Giulia Masoero

 About me

-I am an ecologist (population, behavioural and, recently, evolutionary ecology), with a particular interest for birds as study species.
-I like to answer questions related to the effects of climate change on animals using long-term individual-based datasets.
-Recently, I have been getting more and more interested in Open Science and Reproducibility practices.
+I am an ecologist with a particular interest for birds as study species.
+I aim to answer questions related to the effects of climate change on animals using long-term individual-based datasets.
+Recently, I have been getting more and more engaged in Open Science and Reproducibility practices.

-Currently, I am a postdoc with a Marie Skłodowska-Curie global fellowship for 30 months.
-My project sees the collaboration between the M.A.D.
+I have just finished a Marie Skłodowska-Curie global fellowship, with a project that saw the collaboration between the M.A.D.
 Lab (Prof. Julien Martin, University of Ottawa, Canada) and the Bize Lab (Dr. Pierre Bize, Swiss Ornithological Institute - Vogelwarte Sempach, Switzerland).
+This project received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101025938, project name CLIMGROWTH.
+Link to the official page.

-Apart from the research work, I am (or have been) involved in the work of some Ornithological Societies, Open Science Societies and promoting women in Science.
-All my other activities can be found in the Other Activities tab of my website.
+Apart from the research work, I am (or have been) involved in the work of some Ornithological Societies, Open Science societies and promoting women in Science.
+All my activities can be found either in the Open Science or in the Other Activities sections of my website.

 In my free time, you can probably find me hiking in a nice forest or up a mountain, watching birds and other animals, or relaxing in the sun while reading a book.
 Random news and chats on Twitter and GitHub.